 Window manager

 I remap Caps Lock to be a Meta modifier key, and use that for a load of window-manager-related and application-launching shortcuts.
 (This is how I discovered that the IBM Model M keyboard doesn't respond to Caps Lock-Shift-2 as a combination.)
-One shortcut launches dmenu for running a single command.
-I never use the numeric keypad, so the keypad Enter key is bound to launch a new terminal; it's easy to hit accurately.
+I've got single-key shortcuts to launch terminals in various sizes, and to kick off dmenu for running a single command.
+I also use shortcuts for common window management operations — for example, to move a window to an edge of the screen and maximise along that edge, or to tile windows across the screen.

 System monitoring